echeran/smile-of-murugan/webbook/chapter04.md

 The VII. decade composed by the well-known Kapilar is a panegyric on Celvakkaṭunkō Vāḻiyātan who belonged to the second line of the *Ceral*, the one called *Irumpoṟai*.
-The greatest king of this line was probably Peruňcēral Irumpoṟai, the victor of Takaṭūr, praised in the VIII. decade by Aricil Kiḻār.
+The greatest king of this line was probably Peruñcēral Irumpoṟai, the victor of Takaṭūr, praised in the VIII. decade by Aricil Kiḻār.

-The IX. decade is dedicated to Iruňcēral Irumpoṟai, the son of Peruňcēral and the grandson of Celvakkaṭunkō.
+The IX. decade is dedicated to Iruñcēral Irumpoṟai, the son of Peruñcēral and the grandson of Celvakkaṭunkō.
 This decade was composed by a *vēḷāḷa* poet called Peruṅkuṉṟūr Kiḻār.
 This king, too, won victorious battles with the Cholas and Pāṇḍya.
 Hence we see, that decades VII-IX deal with the *Irumpoṟai* line of the *Cerals*, and